liorokman/raytrace/scene.md

           # group: Either:
           #     "objfile" - string pointing to a Wavefront OBJ file location (relative to the CWD)
           #     "content" - exactly the same as the top-level "objects" section
+          # csg: left, right - exactly the same as a top-level "object"
+          #      operation - union | intersect | difference
   transform: # optional section, defaults to identity
   - type : identity | translate | scale | rotatex | rotatey | rotatez | shear
     params: # an array of floats that matches the transform type